zephyrproject-rtos/zephyr/doc/guides/west/repo-tool.rst

   to the revisions present in the manifest file.

-West's view of multirepo history looks like this example (though some parts of the example are specific to upstream Zephyr’s use of west):
+West's view of multirepo history looks like this example (though some parts of the example are specific to upstream Zephyr's use of west):

 .. figure:: west-mr-model.png
     :align: center